Smoke Control Areas

 Is Sandwell a Smoke Control Area?

 Until recently Sandwell had 52 separate Smoke Control Orders but after a public consultation in May 2022 the Council made the decision to replace these orders with one order that extends across the whole of Sandwell and includes boats.
-The new order is called the 'Borough Council of Sandwell Smoke Control Order 2022' and it will come into operation in 2024.
-Before the new order is bought into operation anyone who may be impacted in Sandwell will be given plenty of time and advice on how to prepare.
+The new order is called the 'Borough Council of Sandwell Smoke Control Order 2022' and this came into operation on 1 July 2024.

 If you’re not sure if your home or business is in Sandwell you can check using your postcode at the find a local council web page.